lumeland/lume.land/cms/configuration/collections.md

 });
 ```

-### url
+### previewUrl

-The `url` option allows to set a preview URL of the collection.
+The `previewUrl` option allows to set a preview URL of the collection.
 It's used for
 collections in which every item doesn't generate a page, but all items generate
 a unique page.